aschamarthi/wa-cr-warp/README.md

 # WA-Warp: Wave-Appropriate 3D Compressible Solver on GPU

 A high-performance 3D compressible flow solver implemented in [NVIDIA Warp](https://github.com/NVIDIA/warp), based on the wave-appropriate reconstruction framework of Chamarthi et al. (2023–2026).
-Initially, it was a fun project, but I realized it has significant potential and am developing it into a fully functional code.
+Initially, it was a fun project (using Warp framework), but I realized it has significant potential and am developing it into a fully functional code.